 4. You Barely Ever Get Patient Referrals

 Most patients choose medical practices or physicians based on referrals from family or friends.
-And as human beings we tend to be more confident in our choices after we've received confirmation from others.
+This is known as word of mouth marketing, and as human beings we tend to be more confident in our choices after we've received confirmation from others.

-This is why it is important to build a brand that promotes credibility and to use content that helps build or restore trust in your medical brand.
+This is why it is important to build a brand that promotes credibility and to use content that helps build or restore trust in your products and services.
 Online reviews, patient testimonials and before and after photos provide insight into your brand's reputation, expertise and likability.

 Here are a few tips to help boost brand credibility: